AttekmiContact Us

 How does an ad exchange work?

-When an impression becomes available, an exchange receives the request from an SSP and sends it to a DSP.
-Then, the DSP connects to the exchange and places the bid.
+When an impression becomes available, an ad exchange receives the request from an SSP and sends it to a DSP.
+Then, the DSP connects to the ad exchange and places the bid.
 The auction takes place, and the winning ad is displayed to a user.
-This way, the exchange performs as an intermediary between SSPs and DSPs.
+This way, the ad exchange performs as an intermediary between SSPs and DSPs.

 What are the benefits of ad exchange platforms?

 Automation is the key benefit.
 However, advertising exchanges also help both marketers and publishers ensure brand safety.
 Additionally, advertisers get better control over their budgets, while publishers get more opportunities to monetize their ad inventory.
+As for a white label ad exchange, it provides the owner with ultimate control and enables them to earn from media trading.

 Who uses ad exchange platforms?